Leadership Keynote Speaker.

-Since then, this movement has continued to gain momentum around the country as Ryan has shared his methods with the leaders at Google, Snapchat, charity: water, Logitech, Pledge 1% and many others.
+Since then, this movement has continued to gain momentum around the country as Ryan has shared his methods with the leaders at Google, Kellogg’s Europe, Snapchat, charity: water, PnC Bank, Kraft Heinz, Logitech, Pledge 1% and many others.

-But Ryan believes being courageous is our ultimate competitive advantage.
-If 95% of our competition is stuck in freeze or flight and we can train our teams to be in that 5% that learns how to fight, then this is a liberating differentiator from the rest of the competitive pack.
+But, Ryan believes that being courageous is our ultimate competitive advantage.
+If 95% of our competition is stuck in freeze or flight, and if we can train our teams to be in that 5% that learns how to fight, then this is a liberating differentiator from the rest of the competitive pack.

-He envisions a world where courageous leaders are creating courageous cultures.
+Ryan envisions a world where courageous leaders are creating courageous cultures.
 Those courageous cultures are accepting of courageous ideas and innovation.
-In essence, any willing being, business or brand can return on courage.
-And when you do, you’ll feel it permeating in your people, products and corporate purpose.
-The only way to properly goal set is to have the skill set working in tandem with the right mind set; that’s the power of courage.
+In essence, any willing being, business, or brand can receive a return on courage.
+And when they do, they’ll feel it permeating their people, products and corporate purpose.
+The only way to properly set a goal is to have the right skill set working in tandem with the right mind set; that’s the power of courage.

-Ryan will tailor his speaking topics to deliver the best keynote message that is matched to your organization’s event planning objectives.
-Feel free to reach out to Ryan by email or use the website form to set up a call with him to design his presentation and prepare his best keynote for your audience.
-A sample of his keynote speeches and speaking topics appears below.
+Ryan will tailor his speaking topics to deliver the best keynote message to meet your event and organizational goals.
+Feel free to reach out to Ryan by email or use the website form to set up a call with him to design a custom presentation.
+A sample of his business leadership keynote speeches and speaking topics appears below, and includes: